Vice Chairman, Monumental Sports & Entertainment

 Sheila C. Johnson is an entrepreneur and philanthropist whose accomplishments span the arenas of hospitality, sports, TV/film, the arts, education, women’s empowerment and community development.

-In May 2011 Ms. Johnson joined the AOL Huffington Post Media Group as strategic advisor for multicultural and African-American initiatives.
-A fervent supporter of the arts and education, Ms. Johnson was appointed by President Obama to the President’s Committee on the Arts and the Humanities.
-She also serves as chair of the Board of Governors of Parsons The New School for Design in New York as well as on the boards of the Sundance Institute Board of Trustees and the Tiger Woods Foundation.
-In 200, Ms. Johnson was named global ambassador for CARE, a leading aid organization that fights global poverty by empowering women.
-She is also a member of the Council on Foreign Relations.
+Ms. Johnson serves on the Board of Governors for Parsons School for Design in New York as well as on the boards of Harvard Kennedy School Board Center for Public Leadership and the Executive Committee of the USGA.
+In 2006 Ms. Johnson was named global ambassador for CARE, a leading aid organization that fights global poverty by empowering women.

 An accomplished violinist, Ms. Johnson earned a bachelor of arts in music from the University of Illinois as well as honorary degrees from numerous other institutions.
 A mother of two, she lives in Middleburg, Va., with her husband, the Honorable William T. Newman Jr.